timmyoder/schedule_struggles/README.md

-# schedule_struggles
+# Schedule Struggles

-Examining the impact of schedule strength on Fantasy Football using Monte Carlo
+Examining the impact of schedule strength on Fantasy Football.
+It is kinder to some of than others...

 ## Real Standings